Katikistan/Notes/Networking.md

 ![[Pasted image 20240121180651.png|150]]
 ### Distant vector
 Distance vector routing is a method used by routers in a computer network to determine the best path for forwarding packets.
 In distance vector routing, each router maintains a table of the shortest distances to every other network, as well as the next hop on the path to that network.
 The basic function of distance vector routing is for each router to share its table of distances with its neighbors, and for each router to update its own table based on the information received from its neighbors.
+It's best suited for dynamic systems, but suffer from the counting to infinty problem.

 This process is known as distance vector algorithm or Bellman-Ford algorithm.
 The algorithm is iterative and each router continues to update its distance vector until the values in the vector stabilize and no further updates are made.
 #### Practical